thomasluce/YAPWTP/README.md

-YAPWTP
+Kiwi
 ======

-Yet Another Peg Wikitext Parser is a C implementation of a large subset of MediaWiki's wikitext syntax.
+Kiwi is a C implementation of a large subset of MediaWiki's wikitext syntax.
 It currently takes input on stdin and presents output on stdout, and there is a Ruby FFI module for direct library use as well.
 The major advantages of this implementation are intended to be speed and memory footprint.

 At the moment a 100 line wikitext file with fairly complex markup can be parsed in 5-6ms on a one year old Apple MacBook Pro.